dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3278: Cultural disparities can lead to conflict when misunderstood.
+### T3278: Cultural differences can cause misunderstandings and conflicts.

 |Support|
 |---|